Here to Stay (TV series)

-Here to Stay was a Canadian dramatic television anthology miniseries which aired on CBC Television from 1976 to 1977.
+Here to Stay is a Canadian dramatic television anthology miniseries which aired on CBC Television from 1976 to 1977.

 Premise

 Six different dramatic productions were featured, all relating to the experience of those immigrating to Canada.

 Scheduling

 Hour-long episodes were broadcast Sundays at 9:00 p.m.
 (Eastern) from 28 November 1976 to 9 January 1977.
 The final film in this series was effectively the 1977 season debut of CBC's For The Record series.